netdata/netdata/exporting/prometheus/README.md

 _(Netdata response for `system.cpu` with source=`as-collected`)_

-For more information check prometheus documentation.
+For more information check Prometheus documentation.

 ### Streaming data from upstream hosts